 The tour runs from Saturday to Sunday with 7 days cycling.
 Although this tour is the Highland 500 we actually cover a distance of around 470 miles so we have used a little artistic licence!
 There is around 7,300m/24,000ft of climbing (6,400m/21,000 if you miss out Beleach na Ba).
 It should be borne in mind that a reasonably fit cyclist will average around 10-12 miles per hour (including hills) and therefore we will be in the saddle each day for around 6-8 hours.

 At the start we will meet you in Inverness and transfer you to to your accommodation and at the end we will be staying a short walk from the train station or people can share taxis to the airport.
-If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed and sent to your address for you (£70), so you can relax when you have completed the challenge.
+If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed and sent to your address for you (contact us for a quote), so you can relax when you have completed the challenge.
 If you would like to drop your bike off and collect it from Peak Tours HQ this service is free of charge.